delta6626/365-days-of-code/README.md

 - Day 294 ✅: Fixed issues in the Google authentication flow and improved responsiveness across all dropdown components
 - Day 295 ✅: Made the PartnerPair dashboard fully responsive and applied minor style adjustments across the app
 - Day 296 ✅: Made the user profile viewer, saved contacts viewer, and profile view insights responsive
+- Day 297 ✅: Enforced chat and contact limits for basic accounts and added upgrade CTAs to encourage tier upgrade

 ## 📌 Notes